dogweather/validated_object/README.md

 ### Writing a self-validating object

-All of the [ActiveModel::Validations](http://api.rubyonrails.org/classes/ActiveModel/Validations/ClassMethods.html#method-i-validates) are available, plus the `TypeValidator`.
+All of the [ActiveModel::Validations](http://api.rubyonrails.org/classes/ActiveModel/Validations/ClassMethods.html#method-i-validates) are available, plus a new one, `TypeValidator`.

 ```ruby
 class Dog < ValidatedObject::Base